kariBifs/ViennaGUI/README.md

 myButton6.pack()
 root.mainloop()

-#to do: put labels in the path GUIs instead of writing the instructions on the Entries, make the keyboard functional so user can also press enter
+#to do: make the keyboard functional so user can also press enter